Message Sent Successfully!E-mail another Friend!

 There is so much to do in the wonderful city of London, but even so, it can be easy to stick to what you know.
 This list of activities aims at providing a balance of options, which are both indulgent and a little different.

-This is your chance to try something new and exciting, whether you are visiting London as a tourist from abroad or closer to home.
+This is your chance to try something new and exciting, whether you are visiting London as a tourist from abroad or closer to home, staying in one of our London Hotels.
 Below we have covered our favourite places to go for good cinema, music, drinks and food.

 Secret Cinema Club